-- Placing the reference probe in the bath working area. - Placing the probe to be calibrated, the UUT, in the bath working area as close as feasibly possible to the reference probe.
+- Placing the reference probe in the bath working area. - Placing the probe to be calibrated (unit under test or UUT) in the bath working area as close as feasibly possible to the reference probe.

 6.3 Calibration of Multiple Probes